Hanover-CS/HC26-Smith-Jonah-Senior-Project/docs/proposal.md

 - **Deployment and Hosting:** I will need to learn how to deploy a web app and how to connect it to a production-ready database.

-- **Tools and Workflow:** I will need to learn how to use tools like **GitHub** version control, **pgAdmin**, and IDEs like **IntelliJ** or **VS Code** alongside one another in my project’s workflow.
+- **Tools and Workflow:** I will need to learn how to use tools like **GitHub** version control, **pgAdmin**, and IDEs like **IntelliJ** alongside one another in my project’s workflow.

 **2. Needed Tools:**

 - **Version Control ([GitHub](https://github.com)):** GitHub will be used for managing the project's repository, tracking progress on the project, and for maintaining version control.
 It will also keep a history of commits, allowing for possible rollback of changes if needed.
 It also allows for branching and merging, which can be used to experiment with changes that may be large or of a "make or break" quality.
 IT can also be used for running automated testing and maintaining progress reports of time spent and changes made.

-- **IDE ([IntelliJ IDEA](https://www.jetbrains.com/idea/) or [Visual Studio Code](https://code.visualstudio.com/)):** Both **IntelliJ** and **VS Code** are compatible with Java and Spring Boot.
-IntelliJ offers built-in tools for Spring Boot as well as database connections and Maven/Gradle builds.
-On the other hand, VS Code provides such services only through extensions.
-This makes VS Code more flexible but leaves it with a higher bar of entry.
-Regardless of the selected IDE it will be used for coding as well as debugging, adding plugins, and possibly running local servers.
+- **IDE ([IntelliJ IDEA](https://www.jetbrains.com/idea/)):** IntelliJ is compatible with Java and Spring Boot.
+It offers built-in tools for Spring Boot as well as database connections and Maven/Gradle builds.
+IntelliJ will be used for coding as well as debugging, adding plugins, and possibly running local servers.

 - **Database Admin ([pgAdmin](https://www.pgadmin.org/) or SQLite):** These tools will allow for visualization, queries, and management of databases. pgAdmin will be paired efficiently with PostgreSQL, allowing for inspection of tables, running queries, and will ensure continuity between the application and database.
 Earlier on in development SQLite can be used for more simple debugging.